 Bankruptcy Lawyer Covington, TN

 If you’re thinking about filing for bankruptcy, it’s time to explore your options with the experienced assistance of a bankruptcy lawyer Covington, TN residents trust.
-Filing for bankruptcy isn’t the right debt relief solution for every financial challenges.
+Filing for bankruptcy isn’t the right debt relief solution for every financial challenge.
 However, filing for bankruptcy relief has helped millions of Americans achieve a fresh financial start.
 Once you schedule a free case evaluation with our Tennessee-based firm, we’ll assess your financial situation and advise you of your options according to our professional opinion.
 If your situation is a “good fit” for the bankruptcy process, we can help you create a strong case likely to succeed.

-If you’re a small business owner, you’ll likely need to file under Chapter 11 of the Bankruptcy Code.
-If however, you’re not a small business owner, you’ll probably benefit from filing under either Chapter 7 or Chapter 13.
 Almost everyone is eligible to file under Chapter 13.
 However, only members of low-income households are eligible for the particularly generous debt relief offered under Chapter 7.
 Chances are that if you’re eligible to file for Chapter 7 bankruptcy, this will be your preferred option.
 However, this process isn’t one you should enter into lightly.
 If you own a lot of valuable property, you might be better off filing under Chapter 13.
 Why?
 Chapter 7 bankruptcy is commonly referred to as “liquidation” bankruptcy.
 This nickname doesn’t mean much for most eligible filers.
 But if you own a lot of valuable property, this nickname could be consequential for you.